 3. Configure Tomcat

-You then need to create an FTP user, for example called assetbank-ftp.
+You will need to create an FTP user, for example called assetbank-ftp.
 For security reasons this user should be jailed in their home directory.

 The property 'bulk-upload-directory' in the ApplicationSettings.properties file should point to the home directory of the FTP user.
 The easiest way to do this is to create a symbolic link in [tomcat]/asset-bank called 'bulk-upload', pointing to the FTP user's home directory.
 If you do this then you don't need to change the value of the setting as it is that by default.